mjhea0/node-getting-started/readme.md

   ```

 #### What's going on?

-1. *app.js* includes your app configuration, middleware, and routing
+  1. *app.js* includes your app configuration, middleware, and routing.
-2. *package.json* holds you app's dependencies configs
+  2. *package.json* holds you app's dependencies configs.
-3. The "public" folder contains images, Javascript files and stylesheets
+  3. The "public" folder contains images, Javascript files, and stylesheets.
-4. The file in your "routes" folder define the app's business logic
+  4. The file in your "routes" folder define the app's business logic.
-5. "views" contain views, templates, and partials
+  5. "views" contain views, templates, and partials.

 3. Test out your app to ensure everything is installed: